 Since its establishment in 1934, the Department of Louisiana V.F.W.
 Auxiliary has played a vital role in helping the V.F.W. serve Louisiana’s veterans and their dependents.
 According to its website, they have been instrumental inworking alongside their V.F.W. counterparts at the Post level in getting the work done on all the V.F.W. programs as well as their own special VFW Auxiliary programs and projects.

-He was involved in the construction of the Louisiana Cancer Research Center in New Orleans and insists “a cure to cancer will be discovered in this building.”
+Keith Clement is a builder and knows what it takes for big projects to come together.
+He was involved in construction of the Louisiana Cancer Research Center in New Orleans and insists “a cure to cancer will be discovered in this building.”

 “Everyone is somehow affected by cancer,” Keith says.
 His own mother courageously fought breast cancer for seven years, before succumbing to the disease.
 “It was heartbreaking to watch her experience such a wide variety of side effects.
-When asked why she continued with chemotherapy and a clinical trial, she said she was doing it for her daughter, her granddaughters, and future generations in hopes to find a cure.”
+When asked why she continued with chemotherapy and a clinical trial, she said she was doing it for her daughter, her granddaughters, and future generations in hopes of finding a cure.”

 With tens of thousands of new diagnoses every year in Louisiana, many families share Keith’s personal connection to the ravages of cancer.
 He feels empowered in the fight against cancer, knowing that the work of LCRC researchers will eventually help someone with cancer.